grip-unina/vipcup2022/index.md

 * 25 July, 2022: Release of data and submission format
 * 8 August, 2022: First submission deadline
-* 15 August, 2022: Publication of the ranking of the first submission on Test-set 1
+* 15 August, 2022: Ranking publication of the first submission on Test-set 1
 * 29 August, 2022: Second submission deadline
-* 8 September, 2022: Publication of the ranking of the first two submissions on Test-set 1 and Test-set 2
+* 8 September, 2022: Ranking publication the first and second submissions on Test-set 1 and Test-set 2
 * 15 September, 2022: Team registration deadline
 * 19 September, 2022: Third submission deadline
 * 26 September, 2022: Final ranking on both Test-sets